prasannjeet/springboot-angular-mongo-battleship/readme.md

 The folder `battleship` contains the spring boot server, and `battleship-front` has the angular front-end files.
 The spring project uses `maven` as it's package manager, were as the angular project uses `yarn` as it's package manager.

 ### To run the server

-- Download the folder `battleship`.
-- Import as a `maven` project in IntellIJ or Eclipse, or any other IDE.
-- Import all the dependencies.
+- In the project folder, run:
-- Simply run `com.prasannjeet.battleship.BattleshipApplication.java` as an application.
+    1. `mvn clean install`
+    2. `mvn spring-boot:run`

-- The Spring server should now be listening at http://localhost:8080
+The Spring server should now be listening at http://localhost:8080

 ### To run the application
+- In the project folder, run:
+    1. `yarn upgrade`
+    2. `yarn run start`

+This will start the angular server.
+The game can be played at http://localhost:4200/battleboard

+#### Prerequisits
-- Make sure `Angular`, `node`, `npm`, `mongoDB` is installed.
+- Make sure `Angular`, `node`, `npm`, `mongoDB`, `maven` is installed.
-- As this project uses `yarn` as a package manager, make sure it is [installed](https://yarnpkg.com/lang/en/docs/install).
+- As the angular project uses `yarn` as a package manager, make sure it is [installed](https://yarnpkg.com/lang/en/docs/install).
-- At the project root, run `yarn upgrade` to update all the packages.
-- The project may run with `npm install`, but I am not sure!
-- Run `npm start` to start the angular server.
-The game can now be played at http://localhost:4200/battleboard.

 ## Time Taken
 Total time taken to build the game was 14-15 hours.

 ## Limitations
+One or many of these limitations could have been resolved with more time in hand.

 - No validations have been done in the text boxes.
 As a result, the game might fail if username contains characters other than alphabets and numerals.
 - Currently, the game will run only in localhost.
 - No tests have been implemented yet.